Marie-Cessette Dumas: Name

 The only source for her full name with the spelling "Marie-Cessette Dumas," is General Thomas-Alexandre Dumas's marriage certificate and contract.
 The name Marie is given in some sources as Louise.
 Cessette is also spelled Cecette and Cezette in one primary source and given in others as Cécile.
 There has been some speculation that the family name "Dumas," rather than representing a family name for Marie-Cessette, instead means "of the farm" (du mas) and constitutes a descriptive addition to her first names meant to signify that she belonged to the property.
 Others have proposed that the name Cessette may have originated in Gabon, where Marie-Cessette might have been captured by slave traders.
 According to Francophone novelist Calixthe Beyala, the name "Dumas" was initially "Dûma," of Fang origin, meaning "dignity."
 Hans Werner Debrunner has written that she would have been Yoruba or Dahomeyan.

 Racial identity

-The two extant primary documents that state a racial identity for Marie-Cessette Dumas refer to her as a "négresse" (a black female)—as opposed to a "mulâtresse" (a female of mixed race).
+The two extant primary documents that state a racial identity for Marie-Cessette Dumas refer to her as a "négresse" (a black female)—as opposed to a "mulâtresse" (a mixed-race female with half black and half white ancestry).
 The first is a June 3, 1776, letter from the retired royal prosecutor Chauvinault, who was hired by the Count de Maulde (son-in-law of Thomas-Alexandre Dumas’ uncle Charles Davy de la Pailleterie).
 It states that Dumas’ father (Alexandre-Antoine Davy de la Pailleterie, then known as Antoine de l’Isle) "bought ... a negress named Cesette," then, after living with her for some years, "sold ... the negress Cezette" (the spelling of her name varies in the letter itself).
-In contrast to describing her as a "negress," implying she was African, the letter classifies the four children she had with Antoine (including Thomas-Alexandre Dumas) as "mulattos."
+While describing her as a "negress," of entirely Black African descent, the letter classifies the four children she had with Antoine (including Thomas-Alexandre Dumas) as "mulattos."